 He spent eight months out of the public eye while addressing his mental health.

 In 2019, he reemerged with a new role in public service, leading the national expansion of Veterans Community Project (VCP), a Kansas City-based organization founded by combat veterans.
 VCP’s mission is to fill the gaps in services for all veterans and provide transitional housing to end veteran homelessness.
 Jason has promised to expand VCP to eight additional cities by 2022 and then to every major city in America.

-Jason, who is 38, is a graduate of American University and Georgetown Law School.
-He is married to his high school sweetheart, Diana, and they live in Kansas City with their son True.
+Jason is a graduate of American University and Georgetown Law School.
+He is married to his high school sweetheart, Diana, and they live in Kansas City with their son True and their daughter Bella.
 In his spare time, Jason enjoys training for irrational physical challenges and coaching his son’s baseball team.